SoMeRTze/personal-blog/content/blog/git-init/index.md

 ---
 title: Git-init
 date: "2020-11-28T22:12:03.284Z"
-description: "Git is a distributed version-control system for tracking changes in any set of files, originally designed for coordinating work among developers cooperating on source code."
+description: "Git is a distributed version-control system for tracking changes in any set of files, originally designed for coordinating work among developers cooperating on source code.."
 ---